 Legend textual styles and intense font

 Using bold fonts has become the new trend as it adds...

-If you are thinking about the ultimate user experience before starting a new mobile app design service in India, then this is the time to start.
+If you are thinking about the ultimate user experience before starting a new mobile app design service, then this is the time to start.
 One of the most important things to keep in mind when designing a mobile app is that it is useful and intuitive for your users.
 If the app is not useful, then it has no practical value.
 At the same time, if the application is in much need but due to lacking time & effort, people won't bother much about learning.
 The good mobile app design addresses both moments: Main focus is targeted on the user's goals and eliminating all their obstacles by explaining the user interface.
 But creating a good mobile app design is not an easy task.

 Prepare these 12 UX mobile apps design principles to create a really great mobile user experience.

 As a UI/UX designer, you probably must remember the launch of Apple’s first iPhone as if it was yesterday.
 Among other things, it introduced a complete touch screen-centered interaction to individual’s most private and personal device.

 In today’s generation, children grow up with multi-touch screen experiences like it’s the most natural thing.
 Parents are amazed by how fast their children understand that how a tablet or smartphone works.
 This shows that touch and gesture interactions have a lot of potentials to make mobile experiences smoother and great fun to use.

 When it comes to espousing gestures into your designing, it is essential to know your market and other apps that your target audience can use.
 Try using related gestures in your application.
 In this way, you are not just optimizing your UI based on...